 Doug Dunham is Of Counsel at Quinn Emanuel, playing leadership roles in organizing and managing large teams of lawyers for briefing, legal issues, strategy and conduct of litigation at trial and on appeal in defending numerous individual cases and class actions brought against leading insurance, pharmaceutical and other companies and in coordinating with local counsel and trial teams in nationwide litigation.
 Doug has extensive experience in federal and state appellate practice.
 In addition, he has represented clients in federal securities, environmental, commercial, and employment litigation.
 Doug has engaged in extensive pro bono work including preparing and submitting amicus curiae briefs before the United States Supreme Court as Counsel of Record for organizations and individuals such as the Partnership of New York City, Inc., Members of the U.S. Congress, U.S. veterans associations, the National Association of Criminal Defense Lawyers, the National Association of Federal Defenders, and Families Against Mandatory Minimums.

 Berg has worked in Democratic politics for several election cycles as a legal consultant, voter protection attorney, and constituency organizer.
-Since joining NYDLC in 2012, he has participated in election monitoring programs in New York City, Florida, New Hampshire, Pennsylvania, Virginia, and Wisconsin, and has trained dozens of attorneys to help ensure that the rights of voters are not infringed.
-In 2014, Berg directed NYDLC’s New York City voter protection effort in support of congressional and state legislative candidates and in 2013, Berg organized the New York City election monitoring operation to protect the vote for citywide and city council candidates.
-During the 2014 and 2015 legislative sessions, Berg served as a legislative counsel with the New York State Assembly.
+Since joining NYDLC in 2012, he has participated in election monitoring programs in New York, Alabama, Florida, Georgia, Iowa, New Hampshire, Pennsylvania, Virginia, and Wisconsin, and has trained hundreds of attorneys to help ensure that the rights of voters are not infringed.
+During the 2014 and 2015 legislative sessions, Berg served as legislative counsel to a lawmaker who championed voting rights and democracy reform issues in the New York State Assembly.

 Apart from his passion for modernizing the way in which elections are conducted in America and eliminating unnecessary barriers to political participation, Berg closely follows developments in U.S. foreign policy, international law, and human rights.
-Prior to returning to his New York roots in 2011, Berg studied international law in the UK and worked in The Hague, where he clerked for the Chambers of the International Criminal Court, assisting with the situations in Darfur, Kenya, and Congo.
-His 2010 article on high seas Somali-piracy suppression was published in the New England Law Review, where he also served as an executive editor.
+Prior to returning to his New York roots in 2011, Berg studied international law in the U.K. and worked in The Hague, where he clerked for the Chambers of the International Criminal Court.

 Berg holds an LL.M. from the University of Cambridge, a J.D. with high honors from New England Law | Boston, and a B.A. in Political Science from Boston University.